juriad/advent2021/README.md

 - ActionScript - Cannot be downloaded
 - Pure - requires different version of LLVM which fails to compile
 - Eta - too close to Haskell on JVM
+- Joy - does not compile, almost no documentation
+- Whiley - could not make the example to work; it does not produce a class file